ezylstra/SWParks_Mammal_Occupancy/README.md

 + tmap (mapping spatial data)
 + unmarked (optional)

-We're not currently using JAGS 4.3.1 to run single-season occupancy models, so we don't need to load the jagsUI, coda, or MCMCvis packages to run these analyses.
-Scripts that use JAGS (to run single-season or multi-season models) can be found in JAGS-labeled folders, but are not currently part of workflows.
+We are not currently using JAGS 4.3.1 to run single-season occupancy models, so we don't need to load the jagsUI, coda, or MCMCvis packages to run these analyses.
+Scripts that use JAGS (to run single-season or multi-season models) can be found in JAGS-labeled folders, but are not part of current workflows.

 ## General workflow